+Watch what you eat and drink.
 Try having a small snack to settle your stomach, but not so you feel full.
-A banana is a good example with how to calm nerves.
+A banana is a good example of a de-stressing food, as it contains magnesium, a mineral works to can calm nerves and anxiety.
 Chewing gum can help relieve tension in your jaw, but if you haven’t eaten, don’t chew for too long as it can cause digestion issues.

 The key with how to calm nerves is to visualise your performance and go through it step by step.
 Begin by thinking about heading down from the dressing room and following it through to going on stage and hitting those first notes.